happyjeffery88/AFBlegal/TermsOfService.md

 # Eligibility
 To use Asian Farming Bank, you must:
   - Be at least 13 years old (or meet Discord's minimum age requirements in your region).
-  - Follow Discord TOS statement
+  - Follow Discord TOS statement.
   - Have the necessary permissions to invite and use bots in the Discord servers you manage.

 # Acceptable Use
-When using Asian Farming Bank, you agree to:
-Use the Bot only for its intended purposes
+When using Asian Farming Bank, you agree to use the Bot only for its intended purposes:

 Not engage in prohibited activities, including but not limited to:
   - Spamming or overloading the Bot with excessive requests.